Prospective: Information for the User

 Citalopram should not normally be used in the treatment of children and adolescents

-under 18 years.
-At the same time, you should know that in patients under 18 years, there is a higher risk of adverse effects such as suicidal attempts, suicidal thoughts, and hostility (mainly aggression, confrontational behavior, and irritability) when taking this type of medicine.
+under 18 years old.
+However, you should know that in patients under 18 years old, there is a higher risk of adverse effects such as suicidal attempts, suicidal ideas, and hostility (mainly aggression, confrontational behavior, and irritation) when taking this class of medications.

-Despite this, your doctor may prescribe citalopram for patients under 18 years if they decide it is the best option for the patient.
-If your doctor has prescribed citalopram and you are a patient under 18 years and want to discuss this decision, please go back to your doctor.
-You should inform your doctor if any of the symptoms mentioned above worsen or if you experience complications when patients under 18 years are taking this citalopram.
-At the same time, the long-term effects on safety related to growth, maturity, and cognitive and behavioral development of this citalopram in this age group have not yet been demonstrated.
+Despite this, the doctor may prescribe citalopram to patients under 18 years old when they decide what is best for the patient.
+If your doctor has prescribed citalopram and you are a patient under 18 years old and want to discuss this decision, please go back to your doctor.
+You must inform your doctor if any of the symptoms mentioned above progress or if you experience complications when patients under 18 years old are taking this citalopram.
+Also, the long-term effects on safety and related to growth, maturity, and cognitive and behavioral development of this citalopram in this age group have not yet been demonstrated.

-Some medicines can affect the action of others and may cause sometimes severe adverse reactions.
+Some medications can affect the action of others and may sometimes cause serious adverse reactions.

 Taking Citalopram Sandoz with food, drinks, and alcohol